 In the discussion of financial capabilities, the plan must describe your existing and potential funding sources for hazard mitigation activities.
-This means describing how your Tribe has funded mitigation in the past, even if you did not have a mitigation plan.
-Include a discussion of how your Tribe has used Tribal, private, or Federal non-FEMA funding and a description of how your Tribe has used FEMA funding.
+This means describing how you have funded mitigation in the past, even if you did not have a mitigation plan.
+Include a discussion of how you have used tribal, private, or federal non-FEMA funding and a description of how you have used FEMA funding.

 The mitigation plan should demonstrate awareness of viable public and private funding sources for mitigation.
-Consider potential Tribal revenue, Federal funding, and other financial resources that could support implementing mitigation actions or projects.
+Consider potential tribal revenue, federal funding, and other financial resources that could support implementing mitigation actions or projects.
 It can be helpful to start with the funding sources you have used in the past for mitigation actions, including projects.